uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-whats-next.md

 All of the UHM DESCARTES NRT Fellows will assist in the development of a module.
 Today, we've introduced you to two important facets of module development:

 1. How to design a module.
 What are the characteristics of a high quality module?
-These characteristics are summarized in [Module Design Checklist](https://morea-framework.github.io/docs/change-hi/module-design-checklist)
+These characteristics are summarized in [Module Design Checklist](https://morea-framework.github.io/docs/change-hi/module-design-checklist) **THIS WILL BE UPDATED FOR DESCARTES**

 2. How to implement a module in the Change-HI site using the Morea framework.
-More details about implementation are available in [Change-HI Module Design Guide](https://morea-framework.github.io/docs/category/change-hi).
+More details about implementation are available in [Change-HI Module Design Guide](https://morea-framework.github.io/docs/category/change-hi).  **THIS WILL BE UPDATED FOR DESCARTES**

 We encourage you to approach your module development activity in the following way: